hamlim/one-version/packages/one-version/README.md

 ## Getting Started:

-Install `one-version` from the root of your repo (even for monorepos!):
+Install `one-version` from the root of your repo:

 ```bash
 bun add one-version